-Since IEPs expire the moment the student graduates from high school, it’s important to meet with Disability Services before school starts to ensure that the student continues to receive services in college.
+IEPs expire the moment the student graduates from high school.
+It’s important to meet with Disability Services before school starts to ensure that the student continues to receive services in college.
 Most of the accommodations listed in an IEP can continue to be used if the student adds them in their Disability Services file.
-One thing that does transfer to college is 504 plans, though you still will need to create a file.
-It is highly recommended that you convert your IEP to a 504 plan before you graduate, something I did two hours before my graduation (though giving your case manager advanced notice is a must).
+One thing that does transfer to college is 504 plans, though you still will need to create a file to receive services, so they have a way of tracking who receives what accommodations and why.
+It is highly recommended that you convert your IEP to a 504 plan before you graduate, something I did right before graduation.
 Here is how to create a Disability Services file with your school.
 This also applies to students attending community/junior colleges, though the plan might not transfer when the student moves.

-Get notes from your doctor prior to the Disability Services meeting
+Get notes from your doctor prior to the Disability Services intake meeting

-If you bring a doctor certification that you have a disability, you can set up the file at your first meeting with Disability Services.
-Usually you can find the forms the doctor needs to fill out on the school Disability Services website.
+If you bring a doctor’s certification that you have a disability, you can set up the file at your first meeting with Disability Services.
+Usually, you can find the forms the doctor needs to fill out on the school Disability Services website.
 My school required a recent ophthalmologist report, which I brought with me.
 Some schools may also require a physical, but mine did not.

 Bring all documents you think might be important

-I met with Disability Services in April to set up my file that would be used starting in the fall semester.
-I brought in my current IEP, my prior 504 plan from eighth grade (since I wasn’t converting to a 504 until the last day of school), and documents from my ophthalmologist that described my diagnosis.
-Other helpful documents to bring, if available, include Department of Blind and Visually Impaired case files, assistive technology evaluations, orientation and mobility files, occupational therapy assessments, medical diagnosis from other doctors (i.e neurologist) and similar documents.
-All of my papers were in a giant binder so I could easily reference them during the meeting (pro tip- get a rolling backpack to carry everything around).
+I met with Disability Services in April to set up my file for the fall.
+I brought in my current IEP, my prior 504 plan from eighth grade (since I wasn’t converting to a 504 until the last day of high school), and documents from my ophthalmologist that described my diagnosis.

 For me, having access to my assistive technology devices, receiving digital copies of assignments, and preferential seating were the most important accommodations.
 I made sure those were the first I mentioned to Disability Services.
-Other accommodations in my file include time and a half on tests, extended time on assignments when requested, copies of notes, using a word processor for written assignments, large print on handouts, and the ability to attend class remotely if needed.
-Once I was on campus and worked with Disability Services, I added additional accommodations, such as noting that I would be using a blindness cane (yes, I did encounter a professor who was very confused over my cane).
+Other accommodations in my file include:

 Ask if your school has a disability testing center